-(Sarene shakes off Daora's concerns and returns to her favorite past-time as of late: finding new and increasingly creative ways to annoy Spirit)
+(Sarene shakes off Daora's concerns and returns to her favorite pass-time as of late: finding new and increasingly creative ways to annoy Spirit)

-- Sarene returns form Elantris and realizes she's hungry.
+- Sarene returns from Elantris and realizes she's hungry.
 As soon as she enters Kiin's dining room, she starts eating.
 And eating.
 And eating....

 Lukel: (as she finishes the fourth plate) Youíd better move faster, Cousin.
 You looked like you almost had time to taste that one.

 (Kiin presents the fifth dish; Sarene starts wolfing it down unceremoniously)

 Kiin: You donít care [how I cooked it], do you?
 I could have boiled it in dishwater, and it would be the same to you.